-In the West, Central and Eastern Europe is rarely seen as a foremost destination for startups and entrepreneurs: why is that, in your opinion?
+In the West, Central and Eastern Europe is rarely seen as a foremost destination for startups and entrepreneurs and Budapest rarely ranks as a top destination for doing business: why is that, in your opinion?

 Peter Kovacs: Probably because Central and Eastern Europe lost almost 100 years of its history!
 This region only got back its freedom in the early 1990’s after being completely isolated for many decades.
 So we still have a lot of work to get there, both culturally and capital-wise, and have a lot of challenges.
 But I think we’re picking up nicely, including thanks to our younger generations: once you meet them, I assure you they’ll surprise you!

-What are the pro’s and con’s of doing business in Hungary?
+What are the pro’s and con’s of doing business in Budapest or Hungary in general?

 Peter Kovacs: For me, building a global business from Budapest is the most ideal thing I can imagine.
 First of all, I speak the language and know all the people I need to know.
 Plus, it’s very affordable to live here.
 Building a team with such a pool of amazing talents makes life so much easier, and this goes for the whole region.
 We don’t have any borders, which means we can travel anywhere in Europe without a passport, and don’t even need a visa to travel to the U.S. Building a business from here is quite easy, both regarding the costs and access to talents.
 Of course, we do face a set of challenges, especially regarding politics.
 But come on!
 It’s not any better if you go to the U.S., right?